Wuemeli/tor-relay-configurator/README.md

 [![Star History Chart](https://api.star-history.com/svg?repos=Wuemeli/tor-relay-configurator&type=Date)](https://star-history.com/#Wuemeli/tor-relay-configurator&Date)

 ## 📝 Credits
 Thanks to https://tor-relay.co/ for the Initial Idea.
-As they dont support and update their project anymore, I decided to create my own version of it.
+As they don't support and update their project anymore, I decided to create my own version of it.